 One of the world’s most loved drinks, Scotch had been reportedly witnessing rough weather over the past few years with exports declining across major global markets.
 However, recent statistics portray an optimistic future.
 In 2015, the value of Scotch whisky exports reached £3.86 billion, representing a decline of 2.4% from £3.95bn in 2014.
 Compared to a 7% decline from 2013 to 2014, the recent numbers indicate a slowing decline and a market that is picking up.

-India is the world’s third largest consumer of whiskey after China and Russia, and here we bring you a round-up of 10 most popular whiskey brands available in India.
+India is the world’s third largest consumer of whiskey after China and Russia, and here we bring you a round-up of 10 most popular whiskey brands in India.

-#1 Officer’s Choice: Hailed as the number 1 selling whiskey in India, this brand upturned Smirnoff Vodka to become the biggest-selling spirit in year 2015.
+#1 Officer’s Choice: Hailed as the number 1 selling whisky brands in India, this brand upturned Smirnoff Vodka to become the biggest-selling spirit in year 2015.
 With a record sales of more than 20 million cases annually, the Officer’s Choice brand has delivered double-digit growth consistently for three years in a row.
 The brand credits its super-premium expression, Officer’s Choice Black and its inspiring viral campaign for its astounding growth.
 Owned by Allied Blenders and Distillers (ABD), this whiskey is a fine blend of malt spirits and Indian neutral spirits.

 #2 McDowell’s No.1: A product of United Spirits Limited, this brand launched in year 1968 is the number two selling whiskey across India.
 It has received many accolades for its popularity, the most noteworthy being the Readers Digest Award.
 The wide ranging popularity of McDowell’s No.1 stems from its powerful marketing campaigns around occasions like Holi, Diwali, New Year, etc, along with the launch of special festive packs.
 It targets the youth by sponsoring various music concerts in the country that are widely attended by talented musicians.